nidhiharish26/contact-manager-backend/README.md

 # Contact Manager Backend

 This is the backend API for the Contact Manager application built using Node.js and Express.
-It handles user authentication and contact CRUD operations.
+It handles user authentication and contact Create, Sort and Search operations.

 ## Features

 - User registration and login
 - JWT-based authentication
-- Create, read, update, delete contacts
+- Create, search and sort contacts
 - Protected routes

 ## Getting Started